VincentMarquez/Spectral-Memory/README.md

 | **Avg MSE** | | **0.4589** | **0.4506** | **0.4572** | **0.4477** | **0.4757** | **0.4580** |
 | **Avg MAE** | | **0.4542** | **0.4471** | **0.4511** | **0.4469** | **0.4612** | **0.4521** |

-> **Experimental Notes:**
+> **Experimental Notes**
-> * **Apples-to-Apples Configuration:** To ensure a fair comparison, TimeXer was evaluated using standard configurations **without** dataset-specific hyperparameter tuning.
-This matches the protocol used for KLMemory, ensuring that results reflect architectural differences rather than optimization strategies.
+> * **Apples-to-apples configuration.** TimeXer is evaluated using the standard Time-Series-Library configuration on ETTh1, without dataset-specific hyperparameter tuning.
+KLMemory uses the same protocol, so differences reflect architectural behavior rather than aggressive per-model tuning.
-> * **Stability Observation:** Seed 2023 at prediction length 720 presented a significant outlier (**MSE 0.6010**), indicating potential instability in TimeXer for long-term forecasting on this dataset.
+> * **Stability observation.** Seed 2023 at prediction length 720 exhibits a noticeable error spike (MSE 0.6010), suggesting that TimeXer can be unstable for long-horizon forecasting on ETTh1, whereas KLMemory remains more stable in this regime.

 -----